Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/access-managment_ibmi.md

 ---
 title: "Define internal access management"
 linkTitle: "Define internal access management"
 weight: 250
----This section describes the OS specific settings required to enable internal access management.
+--- This section describes the OS specific settings required to enable internal access management.
 As a prerequisite, you should read and be familiar with the [Internal access management](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/internal_access_mgt/internal_a_m_start_here.htm) information in the *Transfer CFT User Guide*.

 ## Using system as the internal access management